 If you are a lawyer for the acquiring of the asset make sure that you do the following

-- Identify the Target company/ company that need to be acquired
+- Identify the Target company/ company that needs to be acquired

 - Make Preliminary due diligence through search in public domain sources e.g. company register sources

 - Conduct valuation and explore structural alternatives.
 Here you have to get the help of other professionals which might include accountants, Valuers, etc.

 - Initiate Preliminary negotiations with Target Company

 - Sign a Legal contract/agreement that prohibits sharing information deemed confidential technically known as a Non-Disclosure Agreement (NDA)